AUTHOR: Cathy Cassidy

 THE BOTTOM LINE: There is more here than meets the eye.
 Cherry Crush is an engaging story that I recommend highly for any library serving teens and preteens.

 STATUS IN MY LIBRARY: We only have the first book, Cherry Crush.
 I just ordered the other five books in the series, and I am keeping my fingers crossed that they are not out-of-print already.
 I see that they are available as a paperback set on Amazon and on Kindle.
 For librarians, Follett does list them as of today, but they are UK dispatch.
-I know I can get these at my school here in China, but I’m not sure how this works for American and Australian school libraries.
+I know I can get these at my school here in China, but I’m not sure how this works for American, Canadian, and Australian school libraries.

 - Overall: 5/5